cedricbonhomme/cedricbonhomme.org/content/donations.md

 author = "Cédric Bonhomme"
 +++

-An important part of my life is dedicated to write libre software.
+An important part of my life is dedicated to writing libre software.
-But I also want to contribute financially because I consider important to support projects I am relying on and I want to be grateful to the developers who donate their time.
+I also want to contribute financially, as I believe it’s essential to support the projects I rely on and to show gratitude to the developers who generously donate their time.

 ## LiberaPay